llsween95/neighborhood-app/README.md

 ## MVP

+- User sign up/sign in/log out
+- User can create/edit/delete posts
+- User can create/edit/delete comments on a post
+- Posts are displayed as a newsfeed
+- Posts can be individually selected and viewed

 ### Server (Back End)
 - Have a RESTful JSON API.
 - Build a Ruby on Rails server, exposing RESTful JSON endpoints.